CGJennings/strange-eons/README.md

 node deployment/deploy.js
 ```

-The script supports the following arguments:
+The following arguments can tailor the process:

+ - `--version`: specify a version number for the build, such as 3.4a1 for "3.4 alpha 1"
+ - `--platform`: build one platform only: `windows`, `macos`, `linux` or `other`
+ - `--simulate`: don't actually build anything, just print what would be done
  - `--noclean`: don't delete previous deployment artifacts

-- `--nosign`: don't try to sign any installers
-- `--beta`: mark the build as a beta release
-- `--alpha`: mark the build as an alpha release
-- `--dev`: mark the build as a development release
+For the full argument list, run `node deployment/deploy.js --help`.

+After the main build process, the directory `local-private` is
+checked for additional scripts to automate tasks like signing.
+See source for details if you need to use this feature.

 This relies on a commercial third-party tool,
 [Install4J](https://www.ej-technologies.com/products/install4j/overview.html).
 The script will guess at the location of Install4J, but if that fails
-you can set the `INSTALL4J` environment variable to the path to `install4jc`.
+you can set the `INSTALL4J_BIN` environment variable to the path to the
+`bin` directory containing `install4jc`, or pass it with `--install4j`.

 ### Additional tools